Definition of Flat Character

-Miss Maudie is a flat character, because she maintains the same characteristics and outlook throughout the narrative.
+Miss Maudie is a flat character because she maintains the same characteristics and outlook throughout the narrative.
 She begins and ends the novel by acting as a voice of reason for kids, and supporting and explaining Atticus’ motivations and actions.
 She is the one who does not openly give a warning to Atticus for taking the case of Tom Robinson.
-Her positive and optimistic attitude remains steady, even after losing her house burnt in fire.
+Her positive and optimistic attitude remains steady, even after losing her house to a fire.
 Also, she represents more open-minded woman in the novel, as she sees error in social structure of Maycomb.

 Benvolio is another flat character, who remains unchanged throughout the play.
-He is temperate, solid and loyal, who always tries to maintain peace and harmony between the two families and whose purpose is to support Romeo to get married to Juliet.
+He is temperate, solid, and loyal, who always tries to maintain peace and harmony between the two families.
+Benvolio’s purpose is to support Romeo to get married to Juliet.
 However, the irony is that others accuse him for his hot temperament and wild attitude.

 Function of Flat Character

 The role of a flat character is to help the main character in pursuing his ambitions and goals.
-The flat characters often play a supporting role in the story, play or novel.
-Though they are not very prominent characters, they are not unimportant too, because they bring harmony, peace and comedy in the story.
+Flat characters often play a supporting role in the story, play, or novel.
+Though they are not very prominent characters, nor are they unimportant, because they bring harmony, peace, and comedy to the story.
 Writers use these characters to create a specific atmosphere in the complex narrative structure.